mwanzias/loanprocessing-ezra/README.md

 ## Communicating to API
 The following are the APIS that have so far been completed
-1. creating a KYC record we can invoke this using postman, insomnia, curl
+1. creating a KYC record we can invoke this using postman, insomnia, curl as depicted in the below screenshot

 ![img.png](img.png)